behnazbgh/simple-aem-spa/README.md

 ResourceResolver is mapped to workflowSession, workflow model is retrieved from `/var/workflow/models/page-version` (This workflow created from interface and can do page versioning), workflow data is defined as payload which the path of the page.

+## Modules

+The main parts of the project are:

+* **core**: Java bundle containing all core functionality like OSGi services, listeners or schedulers, as well as component-related Java code such as servlets or request filters.
+* **ui.apps**: contains the /apps (and /etc) parts of the project, ie JS&CSS clientlibs, components, templates and runmode specific configs
+* **ui.content**: contains sample content using the components from the ui.apps
+* **ui.tests**: Java bundle containing JUnit tests that are executed server-side.
+This bundle is not to be deployed onto production.
+* **ui.frontend**: an optional dedicated front-end build mechanism.
+Depending on the branch this will be either the **React** or **Angular** source code.

+## How to build

+To build all the modules run in the project root directory the following command with Maven 3:

+    mvn clean install

+If you have a running AEM instance you can build and package the whole project and deploy into AEM with

+    mvn clean install -PautoInstallSinglePackage

+Or to deploy it to a publish instance, run

+    mvn clean install -PautoInstallSinglePackagePublish

+### Building for AEM 6.x.x

+The project has been designed for **AEM as a Cloud Service**.
+The project is also backward compatible with AEM **6.4.8** by adding the `classic` profile when executing a build, i.e:

+    mvn clean install -PautoInstallSinglePackage -Pclassic